-Design aesthetics from the Vaporfly and Epic React are trickling down to other parts of Nike’s assortment.
-The $65 Nike Revolution 5 is a completely redesigned budget running shoe that borrows visual cues from the React silhouette.
+Design aesthetics from Nike’s premium products usually trickles down to the entry-level shoes.
+The $65 Nike Revolution 5 is a budget running shoe that borrows visual cues from the React silhouette.

-Instead of a React midsole, the Revolution features a similar-looking EVA midsole along with the familiar rippled outsole geometry.
-You get decent levels of cushioning and grip from this set-up.
+Instead of a React midsole, the Revolution features a similar-looking EVA midsole along with rippled outsole geometry.
+You get decent levels of cushioning and grip from this setup.
 While the Revolution isn’t lightweight as the React, its 10.65-ounce weight passes muster for a budget trainer.

 The mesh and fused overlay upper is pretty basic and at par for the price.
-It fits noticeably narrower than the Revolution 4, so bear that in mind if you’re switching models.
+It fits noticeably narrower than the Revolution 4, so bear that in mind when switching models.
 The die-cut foam insole is non-removable to keep the costs down.

 It is also available in a ‘FlyEase’ version that is easier to take on and off.